ASF

 's characteristic polynomial has , sum of principal minors , and , giving

-All three roots are real and strictly negative: the linearised network is asymptotically stable at the drug-free state, extending Section 11's conclusion to .
+All three roots are real and strictly negative: the linearised network is asymptotically stable at the drug-free state, extending Section II.4's conclusion to .

 The Kalman controllability matrix is built from , the first column of , and , giving